Research Into Inflammation

 New treatments are being developed to modify or dampen the immune response of people with CF without compromising their ability to fight off infections.

 Researchers are investigating different approaches to reduce the inflammatory response and boost the natural processes that help control inflammation.
-In the video below, Terri Laguna, MD, the director of the cystic fibrosis center at Lurie Children's Hospital of Chicago, discusses two different approaches to tackling inflammation in CF, ongoing clinical trials for anti-inflammatory medications, and what she is most excited about for the future of CF.
+In the video below, Terri Laguna, MD, the director of the cystic fibrosis center at Lurie Children's Hospital of Chicago, discusses two different approaches to tackling inflammation in CF.

 What Current Treatments Do We Have?